Compact Hermitian Young Projection Operators: Proofs of the construction principle for Hermitian Young projection operators

 since $\bm{A}^{m}_{\Theta_{(1)}}\supset\bm{A}^{m+1}_{\Theta}$.
 Thus, if we were able to commute the antisymmetrizer $\bm{A}^{m+1}_{\Theta}$ through the set $\mathbf{S}_{\Theta}$ from the right to the left (and then absorb $\bm{A}^{m}_{\Theta_{(1)}}$ into $\bm{A}^{m+1}_{\Theta}$), we could cast $P_{\Theta}$ into the desired form~\eqref{eq:LexOrderProof-formP}.
 In fact, this is exactly what we will do: According to Theorem~\ref{thm:PropagateSyms}, the antisymmetrizer $\bm{A}^{m+1}_{\Theta}$ can be propagated through the set $\mathbf{S}_{\Theta}$ if the row-amputated Young tableau $\cancel{\Theta}_{r}$ according to the last column of $\Theta$ is rectangular.
 Thus, let us form this amputated tableau,

-This tableau is indeed rectangular\footnote{It is important to note that the above amputated tableau would not be rectangular if $\Theta$ were not lexically ordered, as then \ybox{\scriptscriptstyle m+1}\ytableausetup{mathmode, boxsize=normal} could be situated in a column other than the last one.
-Thus, for non-lexically ordered tableaux, the proof breaks down at this point.}, allowing us to propagate the antisymmetrizer $\bm{A}^{m+1}_{\Theta}$ from the right to the left,
+This tableau is indeed rectangular,\footnote{It is important to note that this amputated tableau would not necessarily be rectangular if $\Theta$ were not lexically ordered, as then \ybox{\scriptscriptstyle m+1}\ytableausetup{mathmode, boxsize=normal} could be situated in a column other than the last one.
+Thus, for non-lexically ordered tableaux, the proof breaks down at this point.} allowing us to propagate the antisymmetrizer $\bm{A}^{m+1}_{\Theta}$ from the right to the left, yielding

 Having demonstrated, that $\mathbf{A}_{\Theta_{(1)}}$ and $\mathbf{A}_{\Theta}$ may be swapped, it is possible to simplify $\bar{P}_{\Theta}$ as shown in~\eqref{eq:LexOrderProof-shorten-PTheta}--\eqref{eq:LexOrderProofrev-order-simplify},